westlake-repl/ProTrek/README.md

 ```

 ### Step 5: Run the server
-After all data and files are prepared, you can run the server by executing the following commands.
+After all data and files are prepared, you can run the server by executing the following command:
 ```
-# Start backend servers
-python demo/run.py
+python demo/run_pipeline.py
 ```